PetreMorariu/FinalProject_Recipes/README.md

 - **Pagination**: for a better navigation a pagination is available at your disposal
 - **Main page show recipes**: main page will show the name of the recipe, total cook time, user and date created.
 - **Detail view of a recipe**: by clicking a recipe you will be able to see a detail view of a recipe and to edit or delete the recipe if you are the creator.
+- **Add a recipe comment** if you want to add a comment for a recipe you can do so as long as you are logged in

 ## Technologies used

 - Python 3.x